t0in4/-_-_git/README.md

 **git commit -m "added stuff"**
 // if you create readme.md online
 // there will be an error ![rejected] master -> master (fetch first)
 // so, you have to git pull --rebase origin master
+// also works for ![rejected] main -> main (non-fast-forward)
-**git pull**
+// error: failed to push some refs to "https://github.com/..git" **git pull**
 **git push origin master**